oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Built to complement the rich, open source Python community, the Anaconda platform provides an enterprise-ready data analytics platform that empowers companies to adopt a modern open data science analytics architecture.
+Built to complement the rich, open source Python community,the Anaconda platform provides an enterprise-ready data analytics platform that empowers companies to adopt a modern open data science analytics architecture.

-**URL**
+**More Information**

 https://www.anaconda.com

 **Available Versions**::

     4.2.0
+    2019.10
     2019.03
-    2019.10

 Anaconda3